 The bacteria found in human probiotics are useful in canines, especially the species of Lactobacillus and Bifidobacterium.
 Studies have shown that commercial probiotic strains of Bifidobacterium are equivalent to the ones occurring in the dog’s gastrointestinal tract.
 Therefore, they are a good type of probiotic to be used, and it won’t be harmful to your pup.

 However, human probiotics are made for humans.
 We have different bacteria in our gut, in different proportions, and we need specific strains to improve our gastrointestinal health.
 The same happens with dogs.
+Interestingly these are very similar to the probiotics found in cats.
 There are bacterial strains specific for dogs, and you should include them as a part of the solution.
 These specific strains are Bacillus coagulans and Enterococcus faecium.

 Recent studies have analyzed how probiotics with lactid acid bacteria stimulate the immune function in puppies.
 The results of such studies showed that Enterococcus faecium supplements increases the maturation of B cells, which are important cells for the immune function.
 Other studies have identified Bacillus species in the colon of healthy dog, as a part of their normal gut flora, along with Streptococcus mitis and other strains.
 These strains improve the immune system and help with gastrointestinal symptoms such as diarrhea and irritable bowel syndrome.